afritz1/OpenTESArena/README.md

 ## Resources

 The [Unofficial Elder Scrolls Pages](http://en.uesp.net/wiki/Arena:Arena) are a great resource for finding information all about Arena.
-There are [various tools](http://en.uesp.net/wiki/Arena:Files#Misc_Utilities) available such as WinArena for browsing Arena's content, and there is a very detailed manual as well, so you'll probably want to take a look at a copy from [here](http://en.uesp.net/wiki/Arena:Files#Official_Patches_and_Utilities).
+There are [various tools](http://en.uesp.net/wiki/Arena:Files#Misc_Utilities) available such as WinArena and BSATool for browsing Arena's content, and there is a very detailed manual as well, so you'll probably want to take a look at a copy from [here](http://en.uesp.net/wiki/Arena:Files#Official_Patches_and_Utilities).
 I also recommend the [Lazy Game Review](https://www.youtube.com/watch?v=5MW5SxKMrtE) on YouTube for a humorous overview of the game's history and gameplay.

 YouTube channel: https://www.youtube.com/channel/UCJpmkgtHRIxR7aOpi909GKw